 Looking for something a little different?
 Da Lat in central Vietnam features winding mountain passes that are perfect for motorbike touring, and this region is famous for easy rider motorcycle trips and tours.
 If you’re super adventurous you can ride a bike yourself, sometimes on multi-day trips.
 If you’re not confident riding a motorbike though, you can still take a back-of-the-motorbike day tour, with a guide who will drive you to some of the top spots in the area.

 submitted by Alina from The Happy Kid

-Bonaire is well known as the Shore Dive Capital of the World.
-The little island is listed as top 5 worldwide destination for diving from shore and it is constantly featured in the top 3 Caribbean locations in may categories in the Scuba Diving Magazine readers choice.
+Bonaire is well known as the Shore Scuba Dive Capital of the World.
+The little island is listed as top 5 worldwide destinations for diving from shore and it is constantly featured in the top 3 Caribbean locations in may categories in the Scuba Diving Magazine readers choice.
 Even the car license plates feature the slogan “divers’ paradise”!

-There are 86 diving sites on Bonaire and Klein Bonaire, more than half of the them allow diving from shore.
+There are 86 diving sites on Bonaire and Klein Bonaire, more than half of them allow diving from shore.
 Nicely marked with yellow stones with the name written in black, they are easy to be spotted from the road so you’ll find your way even if you are here for the first time.
 You just need to park your car next to the beach, put on your costume and dive into the sea.
 It can’t get easier than this!
 No need for more planning, long boat rides or crowded spots with many divers in one place.